 Watch Lis Merrick’s mentoring programme health tips and download the free Infographic.
 Continue reading

 The more self-aware a mentor can be about their behaviour and the degree to which they listen to their mentees around what the mentee is looking for from them, the better the relationship can be.

 This video explores two different and sometimes competing models of mentoring which are used globally.
 It also provides a simple and practical framework to help mentors understand how to behave effectively in an organisational mentoring programme.

 Watch Lis Merrick now and download our Infographic to find out more!
 Continue reading

 With the rise of internal and external coaching supervision, the development of coaches and their practice has been the central concern of both organisational scheme organisers and professionals.
 However, what is not well known or understood is the extent to which coaches themselves receive coaching as part of their personal development, as distinct from supervision on their professional practice.

 Dr Paul Stokes and Lis Merrick completed an initial survey into this area and would like to share with those kind individuals who completed the survey, plus anyone else who is interested, what we discovered.
 Watch our webinar sharing our data, or read the article outlining our initial thinking.
 Continue reading

 To help more people benefit from our Mentoring Starter Package, we have reduced the price and introduced Core Curriculum, to allow an à la carte approach to better match the varying mentoring programme needs of our clients.

 Mentoring is the most cost effective organisational development intervention you can use to develop, retain and motivate your employees.
-Bringing in external consultancy is not always an option, so based on our many years of developing and designing programmes we have produced a package to make you ‘experts’ overnight and to create the programme you need, quickly and hassle free.
+Bringing in external consultancy can be an expensive option, so based on our many years of developing and designing programmes we have produced a range of solutions to make you ‘experts’ overnight and to create the mentoring programme you need, quickly and without stress.